 - The Y-axis (vertical) measures the intensity, or loudness, of the sound.
-It’s measured in decibels (Db) and range from -10 to 110 on the audiogram.
+It’s measured in decibels (Db) and ranges from -10 to 110 on the audiogram.
 Low-decibel sounds include whispers.
 High-decibel sounds include jackhammers.

 - The X-axis (horizontal) measures the frequency, or the pitch of the sound.
 The numbers run from 125 to 8,000 and measure hertz (Hz).
 Low-frequency sounds are the sounds of bullfrogs or thunder.
-High frequency sounds can include the sounds a cricket makes or a whistling noise.
+High-frequency sounds can include the sounds a cricket makes, or a whistling noise.

 The audiometer can measure different parts of the ear based on how you receive the sounds.
 Headphones, speakers, and bone-conduction devices can measure different parts of the ear to determine the type of hearing loss.

 - Conductive hearing loss is hearing loss in the external ear or middle ear.